 I finally settled in to my Waterfront View King room.
-This was probably the only disappointment to my stay, since JRS was planning to stay with me later that evening for two nights.
+Normally I love a the spaciousness of a king-size bed.
+But since JRS was planning to stay with me later that evening for two nights, it presented a slightly awkward situation.
 I haven’t shared a bed with either of my kids since they were in kindergarten.
 Luckily this was a big enough king bed that we could make a soft partition with extra pillows.

 Everything else about the Hotel Vitale was just about perfect, from the jaw-dropping view from the multi-decked terrace to the complimentary 10-minute massage in the hotel’s spa.

 I once mentioned that I can never sleep in hotel rooms without waking up in the middle of the night and having trouble getting back to sleep.
 I didn’t have that problem in my bed here, either night.
 Not sure why that happened, but I loved it.

 Why I’m learning so late in life that you really shouldn’t rent a car in San Francisco, I don’t know.
 Maybe it’s a persistent habit from my parents and when they would drive their boat-size Oldsmobiles and Lincolns up and down the hair-raising steep hills and narrowly avoid the bad drivers.
 It’s also a matter of convenience, for sure.

 Anyway, JRS and I only relied on the city public transportation to get around, using the heavily promoted Clipper pass.
 This allows you to take nearly any Muni vehicle, including the famed cable cars, as much as you want.
 If you want to add ferries or BART, you can just pay extra and tack it on to the card.